Dark Photon Dark Matter from Cosmic Strings and Gravitational Wave Background: Conclusions and discussion

 \section{Conclusions and discussion}

+Dark photon is one of the DM candidates and it is naturally produced by the cosmic string dynamics in association with the dark U(1) symmetry breaking.
+For a consistent DM abundance, dark photon mass may be very light and it implies that the dark gauge coupling constant should be very small.
+We first presented a field-theoretic simulation of cosmic strings with such a small gauge coupling.
+We confirmed that, within a precision of lattice simulation, the string dynamics is consistent with the naive expectation that the vector boson emission (or the Goldstone boson emission) is efficient for small loops $\ell \lesssim m_A^{-1}$ and the emission is suppressed otherwise.
+Based on this observation, we calculated the stochastic GW background produced by the cosmic strings.
 We found that the dark photon DM scenario from cosmic strings predict sizable amount of stochastic GW background, which may already be excluded by pulsar timing observations for $v \gg 10^{12}$\,GeV or $m_A \ll 10^{-5}$\,eV.
 The constraint on the string tension is stronger than the conventional local string case due to the logarithmic enhancement of the string tension and $\xi$ parameter.
 However, we need more precise study on this issue considering the large scale separation between $v$ and $m_A$ or the Hubble parameter, which is far beyond the reach of numerical simulation, since $\mathcal O(10)$ change in the GW spectrum would lead to orders-of-magnitude change to the constraint on $v$ or $m_A$.

 Some notes are in order.
 In calculating the GW spectrum, we made a simple assumption that loops longer than the inverse vector boson mass $m_A^{-1}$ cannot emit vector bosons.
 It may be a too simplified assumption since small scale irregularities may be present on long loops that allow to emit vector boson and long loops may lose their energy through the vector boson emission.
 Still we expect that the overall picture does not change drastically, since the energy of the order of $\mu \ell$ remains for the loop length $\ell$ even if such irregularities are smoothed out by the vector boson emission, and eventually it should be compensated by the GW emission.
 Another general remark is that the $f^{-1/3}$ tail of the GW spectrum represented by (\ref{Sx}) is quite important in broad frequency range as seen in figures.
 This power law behavior assumes that the cusp on the loop dominates the GW emission.
 While it is natural to consider that cusps take important roles since cusps are necessarily formed periodically on the string loop according to the Nambu-Goto action~\cite{Vilenkin:2000jqa}, still it requires more investigation whether it remains true in the case of our interest.
 These are left for a future work.